-- A student who at the end of the second year has not offset any credits below C minus with the same number of credits at B minus or above, is under CASS's jurisdiction and must comply with CASS's rules. - 2.
+- 1. A student who at the end of the second year has not offset any credits below C minus with the same number of credits at B minus or above, is under CASS's jurisdiction and must comply with CASS's rules. - 2.
 A student who at the end of any semester or term has failed to satisfy CASS's terms of probation is automatically dismissed from UNH Franklin Pierce School of Law (UNH Law) as of the end of that semester or term without any further action by UNH Law.
 That student shall not continue as a UNH Law student or auditor unless readmitted through CASS as authorized solely by Rule VI (L).
-A student automatically dismissed from any program at UNH Law is automatically dismissed from all degree programs at UNH Law.
+A student automatically dismissed from any program at UNH Law.